Japanese Knotweed treatment

 Excavation: Swift and Sure Knotweed Removal

-Alternatively the excavated material can be kept on site in a waste management area or buried it in a heat-welded geo-textile cell that prevents root penetration.
+Alternatively, the excavated material can be kept on site in a waste management area or it can be buried on site in a heat-welded geo-textile cell that prevents root penetration.
 This method ensures the contaminated soil is isolated and prevents further spread.
-The area is then backfilled with clean soil, ensuring the eradication of Japanese knotweed

 Deep Excavation 1 | Japanese knotweed | JKSL